ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-2. Name some scenarios where we can use unsupervised learning algorithms?
+Q. Name some scenarios where we can use unsupervised learning algorithms?

 <details><summary><b>Answer</b></summary>